2020 Volunteer Vacation

-The Volunteer Vacation in 2019 will continue with the construction of a new spur trail to the top of Cimarroncito Peak.
-Workers will push closer to the summit.
-This spur trail connects to the new Cyphers Mine / Thunder Ridge Trail, recently constructed in the area.
-These trails are helping to open a seldom used part of Philmont essential in the aftermath of the 2018 fire.
+The 2020 Volunteer Vacation continues the construction of a new spur trail to the top of Cimarroncito Peak.
+Completion is expected in 2021.
 There has never been a trail to Cito Peak.
+We’re almost to the summit.
 Your work will be instrumental in making this happen.

 If females under the age of 21 years are registered, we will attempt to make accommodation for Youth Protection requirements.
 If we cannot meet Youth Protection requirements (having a female over 21 participate) we will return the entire registration fee.